phaseLineStudios/Operational-Command/docs/game/scripts/ui/MissionSelect.md

 Size of each mission pin in pixels.

-Optional custom pin icon; if empty, a text-dot button is used.

 Show title labels next to pins.

 Offset for the label relative to the pin's top-left (px).